Index | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16 | 17 | 18 | 19 | 20 | 21 | 22

 - Chekhov's Gun: Actual gun.
 Maleeni switches out the cop's bullets for blanks in an inconspicuous scene early on so that LeBonge would be in no danger during his heist.

 - The Chessmaster: Maleeni and LeBonge both conspire to frame and convict Alvarez and succeed using a very complex plan.
 They also plan to enrich themselves in the process, but here they end up being Out-Gambitted by Mulder.

-- Dead Person Impersonation: Maleeni, aka Herman Pinchback, impersonates his dead twin brother, Albert Pinchback.
+- Dead Person Impersonation: Maleeni, aka Herman Pinchbeck, impersonates his dead twin brother, Albert Pinchbeck.

 - Evil Cripple: Subverted.
 The legless banker/magician in a wheelchair was faking it and he was not majorly bad.

 - Exorcist Head: The magician turns his head 360 degrees.
 It's speculated that he faked it using his twin's head but it's never fully explained.